Crane fly: Biology

+Adults have a lifespan of 10–15 days.
 The adult female usually contains mature eggs as she emerges from her pupa, and often mates immediately if a male is available.
 Males also search for females by walking or flying.
 Copulation takes a few minutes to hours and may be accomplished in flight.
-Adults have a lifespan of 10 to 15 days.
 The female immediately oviposits, usually in wet soil or mats of algae.
 Some lay eggs on the surface of a water body or in dry soils, and some reportedly simply drop them in flight.
 Most crane fly eggs are black in color.
 They often have a filament, which may help anchor the egg in wet or aquatic environments.

 Crane fly larvae (leatherjackets) have been observed in many habitat types on dry land and in water, including marine, brackish, and fresh water.
 They are cylindrical in shape, but taper toward the front end, and the head capsule is often retracted into the thorax.
 The abdomen may be smooth, lined with hairs, or studded with projections or welt-like spots.
 Projections may occur around the spiracles.
 Larvae may eat algae, microflora, and living or decomposing plant matter, including wood.
 Some are predatory.

 Ecology

 Larval habitats include all kinds of freshwater, semiaquatic environments.
-Some Tipulinae, including Dolichopeza, are found in moist to wet cushions of mosses or liverworts.
+Some Tipuloidea, including Dolichopeza, are found in moist to wet cushions of mosses or liverworts.
 Ctenophora species are found in decaying wood or sodden logs.
 Nephrotoma and Tipula larvae are found in dry soils of pasturelands, lawns, and steppe.
-Tipulidae larvae are also found in rich organic earth and mud, in wet spots in woods where the humus is saturated, in leaf litter or mud, decaying plant materials, or fruits in various stages of putrefaction.
+Tipuloidea larvae are also found in rich organic earth and mud, in wet spots in woods where the humus is saturated, in leaf litter or mud, decaying plant materials, or fruits in various stages of putrefaction.

 Larvae can be important in the soil ecosystem, because they process organic material and increase microbial activity.
 Larvae and adults are also valuable prey items for many animals, including insects, spiders, fish, amphibians, birds, and mammals.

 Adult crane flies may be used for transport by aquatic species of the mite family Ascidae.
 This is known as phoresis.